envoyproxy/gateway/site/content/en/latest/api/extension_types.md

-Subject is the subject of the rule.
+Subject specifies the client identity of a request.

 _Appears in:_
 - [Rule](#rule)